 The IRS defines an electronic storage system as “any system for preparing or keeping your records either by electronic imaging or by transfer to an electronic storage media.”
 Going by that definition, you may decide to purchase a scanner (available at any office supply store) and an external hard drive or a flash memory card to back up receipts you scan into your phone or computer.
 Or you may prefer to keep written records, which can easily be added to a spreadsheet to help with better organization.
 Whatever you decide, though, make sure you capture details from the entire receipt.
 This includes the date, address of the business, and the total purchase price.

 Alternatively, you may use a receipt-tracking app to organize and save your receipts.
-Below are apps and portable receipt scanners designed for small businesses and freelancers.

-One of the perks of working for yourself, aside from keeping your own hours, is being able to take business expenses.
+One of the perks of working for yourself, aside from keeping your own hours, is being able to deduct business expenses.
 If you meet a client for a lunch meeting, you can deduct the amount as an expense come tax time.
 However, if you are presenting the IRS with only a receipt from a restaurant without any notes about the purpose of the meal, you can see why that could become a problem.

 For every business expense you claim, you should be able to substantiate it with a combination of supporting documents.
 This doesn’t only refer to receipts and invoices, and you may be asked to provide other information, such as who attended the meeting and the purpose of the meeting.